Powered by

 Been going to court for the last 10 years

 In August 2013, Riyazul Hasan was driving the bus from Rehti to Bhopal.
 At one point, he pulled over and parked his bus.
 During this time, two motorcyclists passed by in the opposite direction and collided in front of his bus.
 Hasan decided it was best to report the incident to the nearest police station.
-Another police officer who was traveling on the bus accompanied him to the station.
+Another police officer who was travelling on the bus accompanied him to the station.
 However, upon arriving, he was held for an extended period.
-And, eventually the police filed a case against him.
+And, eventually, the police filed a case against him.

 "I received instructions to wait until TI (Town Inspector) Saab comes, who later lodged a case against me.
 My bus was seized..., I was sentenced two years in prison."